mohamed-kabba/homelab-docs/README.md

 hypervisors, firewall, routers, switches, Linux servers, Windows servers, NAS and IoT.

 **Wazuh** runs as the SIEM, handling security event collection and file integrity monitoring across nine agents.
-It is currently on its default ruleset — interpreting the output and writing custom rules is active learning rather than finished work, and I would rather say so than imply a tuned deployment.
+It is currently on its default ruleset.
+Interpreting the output and writing custom rules is active learning rather than finished work, and I would rather say so than imply a tuned deployment.